Turok 2: Seeds of Evil: Reception

-Seeds of Evil received very positive reviews from critics and sold 1.4 million copies by January 1999.
+Seeds of Evil received "generally favorable" reviews according to Metacritic and sold 1.4 million copies by January 1999.
 Next Generation praised the game's technical aspects and improvements over its predecessor, while GameSpot described Seeds of Evil as "a landmark shooter and a must-buy", stating that the game "raised the bar for first-person shooters" like Rare's 1997 title GoldenEye 007.
 The graphics were seen as one of the strongest aspects of the game.
 Nintendo Power remarked that, in high-resolution mode, Seeds of Evil was "as stunning" as the most sophisticated computer games of the time, saying that "not even the crisp reality of GoldenEye 007 or the rich fantasy of Zelda looks this cool."
 Edge said that the game's artistic range is remarkable, especially for a Nintendo 64 game, and considered the flamethrower to have "easily the best graphic realisation of such equipment yet seen in a videogame".

 Although the graphics were widely praised for their details, the game's inconsistent frame rate and intense distance fog were generally criticized.
 Peer Schneider of IGN said that, unlike its predecessor, Seeds of Evil "forgoes framerate for detail so often [that] some gamers will definitely be put off by the choppiness".
 The music and sound effects were highlighted positively.
 GameSpot said that the soundtrack is "well suited to the game and never intrusive", while Victor Lucas of The Electric Playground described it as "suspenseful, dynamic and always adrenaline charged".
 Similarly, Tim Weaver of N64 Magazine credited the music for being "dramatically scored, with strings, tom toms, bass lines and nerve-juddering screeches as enemies spring out at you from all angles".
 He also remarked that the soundtrack's loop was well disguised.